- Password Resets / Troubleshooting / Difficulty Signing-On

 - Avoid the use of special characters in the memo field when making transfers.
 Use of special characters in this field causes the transfer to fail.

 - You are not able to schedule member to member transfers.
 To schedule a transfer, please send money through Bill Pay or Popmoney.

 - To request a check withdrawal, select the “Make a Transfer” option under “Move Money” and choose “Check Request” from the “To Account” dropdown menu.

 Tips for Paying Bills

-- How payments are processed has not changed, and you can still make same-day payments when permitted by your billers.
+- You can make same-day payments when permitted by your billers.